junkcodes/aws-infrastructure/README.md

 ### Terraform
 Terraform can be used to provision AWS EKS, IAM, CloudWatch, and ElasticCache.
 In fact, Terraform has built-in support for provisioning AWS resources, including EKS clusters, IAM roles and policies, CloudWatch alerts and logs, and ElasticCache clusters.
 This makes it easier for developers to manage and automate the infrastructure needed for their microservice-based architectures

-## Setup & Configure Technogoly Stacks
+## Setup & Configure Technology Stacks
 ### AWS EKS
 [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)
 ### AWS ElastiCache